Aravindray/Notes/How-to-do-it.md

 Cursor preview - <img width="15" height="15" src="https://img.icons8.com/ios/50/text-cursor.png" alt="text-cursor"/>

+**For Delete**

 1. Delete a letter - use ```Backspace``` to delete a letter from left side of the cursor & use ```Delete``` to delete a letter from right side of the cursor.
 2. Delete a word - use ```Ctrl + Backspace``` to delete a word from left side of the cursor & use ```Ctrl + Delete``` to delete a word from right side of the cursor.
 3. In VS code to delete a current line - use ```shift + Delete``` (that is blinking cursor - entire line).

+**For Fold & Unfold**

+1. Fold (Ctrl+Shift+[) folds the innermost uncollapsed region at the cursor.
+2. Unfold (Ctrl+Shift+]) unfolds the collapsed region at the cursor.
+3. Toggle Fold (Ctrl+K Ctrl+L) folds or unfolds the region at the cursor.
+4. Fold Recursively (Ctrl+K Ctrl+[) folds the innermost uncollapsed region at the cursor and all regions inside that region.
+5. Unfold Recursively (Ctrl+K Ctrl+]) unfolds the region at the cursor and all regions inside that region.
+6. Fold All (Ctrl+K Ctrl+0) folds all regions in the editor.
+7. Unfold All (Ctrl+K Ctrl+J) unfolds all regions in the editor.
+8. Fold Level X (Ctrl+K Ctrl+2 for level 2) folds all regions of level X, except the region at the current cursor position.
+9. Fold All Block Comments (Ctrl+K Ctrl+/) folds all regions that start with a block comment token.

 # World of Open Source!
 (My favorite)